Kitura/BlueSSLService/README.md

 }

 // Create and attach the SSLService to the socket...
-//  - Note: if you're going to be using the same configuration
+//  - Note: if you're going to be using the same
-//          over and over, it'd be better to create it in the
+//          configuration over and over, it'd be
+//          better to create it in the beginning
-//          beginning as `let` constant. socket.delegate = try SSLService(usingConfiguration: myConfig)
+//          as `let` constant. socket.delegate = try SSLService(usingConfiguration: myConfig)

 // Start listening...